BREAKING: Fulton County DA Hands Down 10 Indictments in Trump Case

-Fulton County, Ga., District Attorney Fani Willis has handed down 10 indictments after a grand jury deliberated in the case of former president Donald Trump’s alleged interference in the 2020 presidential election.
+Fulton County, Ga., District Attorney Fani Willis handed down ten indictments on Monday evening after a grand jury deliberated in the case of former president Donald Trump’s alleged interference in the 2020 presidential election.

 Superior Court Judge Robert McBurney and Clerk of Court Ché Alexander reportedly signed off on the documents shortly after 9 p.m., although no details have been released at this time.